process-analytics/pa-technical-challenge/README.md

 - Add a new api method that adds a handler on click on square. \
   It should be called with: `<library object>.addHandler(squareLabel, (event) => {....});`

-- Add a new api method that returns the label of the squares with no token on the same row of a specific square. \
-  It should be called with: `<library object>.getLabelsWithNoTokenOnSameRow(squareLabel);` \
-  The result should be something like this: `[5, 8, 3]` or `[]`

-- Add a new api method that returns the label of the squares with no token on the same column of a specific square. \
+- Add one or several new api methods that let know if a line or a column is completed.
+The number of the squares that are in the row or in the column should be returned for a latter use. \
-  It should be called with: `<library object>.getLabelsWithNoTokenOnSameColumn(squareLabel);` \
-  The result should be something like this: `[7, 2, 4]` or `[]`

-- **Bonus**: \
-  At the initialization of the library, load the MxGraph model dynamically, like done in this [example](https://jgraph.github.io/mxgraph/javascript/examples/dynamicloading.html).
+  For more details about how the api will be used, see the Demonstrator request below.

 #### References
 - npm package of MxGraph: https://www.npmjs.com/package/mxgraph